Philanthropy and activism of Madonna: Activism and advocacy

-Madonna has spoken out in favor of and on behalf of numerous groups and individuals, through statements or works (songs, videos, or concerts).
+Madonna has spoken out in favor of and on behalf of groups and individuals, through statements or works (songs, videos, or concerts).
 By the early 1990s, academic Douglas Kellner in Oh Fashion (1994), describes her as becoming "political" making "statements on behalf of AIDS victims, the homeless, saving the rain forests, and women's rights".
 Decades later, in 2020, Bianca Gracie from Spin magazine stated "she's continuously shown advocacy for social injustices".
-The author Nikolay Anguelov, comments that she is "known for her humanitarian efforts in developing countries and support for environmental and social causes".
+Author Nikolay Anguelov, comments that she is "known for her humanitarian efforts in developing countries and support for environmental and social causes".

 Rebecca Gulick noted in her Madonna biography published in 1993, "Madonna believes that with her fame comes the responsibility to be a spokesperson".
 Author Jennifer Egan recalls one of Madonna's early professional goals by saying: "I know I'm not the best singer, and I know I'm not the best dancer.
 But I'm not interested in that" but in being "political".
 She maintained her beliefs, and by 2017, proclaimed "I have to get way more vocal" while even feeling that the entertainment industry should be "more political", noting in her view, that many remain neutral in order to maintain their "popularity".
 She made similar remarks in 2019, claiming "I'm not here to be popular.
 I'm here to be free" which Jon Pareles from The New York Times regarded as part of her self-described "political voice".

 Selected examples

 In 2013, she released the short film secretprojectrevolution, which deals with human rights and was part of a campaign to raise money for those causes.
 Madonna voiced her disapproval to the Romani discrimination in Eastern Europe during her Sticky & Sweet Tour concert in Romania.
 It was reported that her statements were negatively received by the crowd, but she found support from the Hindu and Jewish communities.
+Florin Cioabă praised her efforts, saying, "Madonna is the only international personality to have raised the problem of discrimination against the Roma in Europe".

 She supported and advocated for other activists.
 Madonna supported Pussy Riot during their trial for their protest and criticism to Vladimir Putin.
 She stated on stage during her MDNA Tour: "Everyone has the right to free speech, everywhere in the world".
 Two years later, Madonna introduced two of their members, Masha and Nadya at the 2014 Amnesty International's Bringing Human Rights Home, stating: "I am honored to introduce my fellow freedom fighters Masha and Nadya from Pussy Riot.
 I have admired their courage and have long supported their commitment and the sacrifices they have made in the name of freedom of expression and human rights".
-She donated 600 tickets for her MDNA Tour show in Tel Aviv Israeli and Palestinian peace camp activists, including Peace Now's founder Yariv Oppenheimer and Ron Pundak.
+She donated 600 tickets for her MDNA Tour show in Tel Aviv to Israeli and Palestinian peace activists, including Peace Now's founder Yariv Oppenheimer and Ron Pundak.
 She raised her voice to urge the release of Greenpeace activists jailed in 2013 in Russia.